PawelMatusz/PawelMatusz/README.md

 # About Me
 My name is Paweł and I am from Poland, especially from Krakow.
 I started programming about 2 years ago.
 I'm developing as a frontend developer, but I want to be fullstack in the future.
-I am currently looking for my first job in this position and hope to be hired to further develop my programming skills.
+I am currently looking job in this position and hope to be hired to further develop my programming skills.

  ## I’m currently learning 👨‍🎓
 [![React](https://img.shields.io/badge/-React-black?style=flat-square&logo=react)](https://github.com/PawelMatusz/)